 Did you know that 65% of the math questions on the SAT allow a calculator?
-CollegeBoard recommends students bring a calculator with which they are familiar to the SAT to avoid confusion and wasted time trying to figure out a new calculator.
+CollegeBoard recommends students bring a calculator with which they are familiar with the SAT to avoid confusion and wasted time trying to figure out a new calculator.
 This tip will increase SAT scores and reduce any test day stress.
-A list of approved calculators can be found on the CollegeBoard website, and in general most scientific and graphing calculators are allowed on the SAT, PSAT and AP exams. iPads, cell phones, and smart watches cannot be used on the SAT, PSAT or AP exams.
+A list of approved calculators can be found on the CollegeBoard website, and in general most scientific and graphing calculators are allowed on the SAT, PSAT, and AP exams. iPads, cell phones, and smartwatches cannot be used on the SAT, PSAT, or AP exams.

 Students should have their own calculator to use in math class and to complete their math assignments.
 This should be the same calculator they plan to use for the PSAT, SAT, and/or AP exams.
 By using the same calculator daily, students will become familiar with the calculator’s features and will learn how the calculator can help them become more efficient and effective math problem solvers.
 During practice testing, it only makes sense to use the calculator you will use on the real test!